CurtisAccelerate/GPTContextEngine/README.md

 2.2 npm start
 4. Load and run the AHK script.
 I use Scite4AHK for this.
 You must install JSON library from https://github.com/cocobelgica/AutoHotkey-JSON in same directory.

+Demo:
+Press ctrl-space in a Command Prompt or Power Shell to get instant natural-language translation in-line with your application.

+Future improvements:
+1. Add the directory/pwd or directory structure
+2. Other GUI improvements